-Old money and classic cocktails are the essence of what makes a night at The Carlyle Hotel and Bemelmans Bar feel so intoxicatingly romantic.
+Bemelmans Bar at The Carlyle Hotel – Old money and classic cocktails are the essence of what makes a night at The Carlyle Hotel and so romantic.

-The Carlyle Hotel is one of New York’s finest hotels.
-It has been the choice for British royals, the Beatles and Mick Jagger.
-Built in 1930, the 35 floor, art deco block was partially occupied by permanent well-to-do guests and out of town visitors.
+Bemelmans Bar is one of New York’s secrets and The Carlyle Hotel is one of New York’s finest hotels.
+The Carlyle has been the hotel of choice for British royals, the Beatles and Mick Jagger.
+Built in 1930, the 35 floor, art-deco block was partially occupied by permanent well-to-do guests and out of town visitors.
 During his tenure as President, JFK made it his New York White House, occupying the 34th floor and it was here they he had his famous dalliances with Marilyn Monroe.

-The Café Carlyle is still a prominent address to capture fine jazz performances, with regular early week appearance from Woody Allen and Jeff Goldblum.
+The Café Carlyle is still a prominent address to capture fine jazz performances, with regular early week appearances and live performances from Woody Allen and Jeff Goldblum.

 Bemelmans Bar is a hidden side room from the Carlyle Restaurant that boasts one of New York’s best kept secrets.
 The bar is completely hand painted from floor to ceiling by Ludwig Bemelmans, the author and illustrator of Madeleine.
 He painted it in exchange for a year and half’s accommodation in the hotel for his family.
 The work is still well preserved and whimsical, with Madeleine characters and quirky characters like kangaroos wandering Central Park with prams.